 Most of us need help at some time in our lives.
 We can all experience times of crisis, when we feel lonely, vulnerable, anxious, distressed, isolated, traumatised, confused, depressed or generally overwhelmed and unable to cope.
 It may be difficult to know where to turn.
 I really believe that counselling/psychotherapy can help.
-I have witnessed, many times, positive and long-lasting results, in listening to and empowering people to feel better about themselves so that they can grow as individuals, change the things they want to, make their own decisions and live the lives they choose.
+I have witnessed, many times, positive and long-lasting results, in listening to and empowering people to feel more able to cope and better about themselves so that they can grow as individuals, change the things they want to, make their own decisions and live the lives they choose.

 A little bit about my approach and what I offer -